 In accordance with SFAS No. 128 - "Earnings Per Share", the basic loss per common share is computed by dividing net loss available to common stockholders by the weighted average number of common shares outstanding.
 Diluted loss per common share is computed similar to basic loss per common share except that the denominator is increased to include the number of additional common shares that would have been outstanding if the potential common shares had been issued and if the additional common shares were dilutive.
-At November 30, 2003, the Company has no stock equivalents that were anti-dilutive and excluded in the earnings per share computation.
+At February 29, 2004, the Company has no stock equivalents that were anti-dilutive and excluded in the earnings per share computation.

-4. MINERAL CLAIM INTEREST
+4. MINERAL CLAIM INTERESTS

-On June 1, 2002, the Company acquired, by staking, a 100% interest in four mineral claims located in British Columbia, Canada for cash consideration of \$3,258.
-Since the Company has not established the commercial feasibility of the mineral claim, the staking costs have been expensed.
+- a) On June 1, 2002, the Company acquired, by staking, a 100% interest in the Saucy #1 through #4 mineral claims located in British Columbia, Canada for cash consideration of \$3,258. - b) In January 2004, the Company acquired a 100% interest in the Salsa #1 through #6 mineral claims for cash consideration of \$400.

+Since the Company has not established the commercial feasibility of the mineral claims, the acquisition costs have been expensed.